Writer. Communications Strategist. Keynote presenter. Amplifier. Reveller. Thrutopian.

 Currently: Creative-at-large at Arc’teryx.
-Editor of the Winds of Change’s Wellness Almanac.
-Profile writer for Interstellar Mountain Culture magazine.
-Literacy Outreach Coordinator for Whistler and Pemberton.
+Contributor to Mountain Life and Edible Sea to Sky.
 Journaling workshop facilitator.
-Generating copy and conversations to drive circularity, sustainability, literacy, reconciliation and personal resilience — you know, whatever it takes to make the world a better place through word-witching.
+Yoga teacher in training.
+Generating copy, conversations and practices to drive circularity, sustainability, literacy, reconciliation and personal resilience — you know, whatever it takes to make the world a better place through word-witching.

-Formerly: Freelance strategy, grant-writing, copywriting and journalism for select clients and publications.
+Formerly: For over 20 years I’ve provided freelance strategy, grant-writing, copywriting and journalism for select clients and publications.
+I’ve written for most magazines with “mountain” in their name, so I guess that’s my beat… or at least my ecological niche.
 Velocity Project columnist in Pique newsmagazine.
 Senior writer and columnist for Coast Mountain Culture magazine.
-Associate Creative Director at Origin Design + Communications, hypewriter for Crankworx, PR machine for the inaugural Enduro World Series, the Whistler Writers Festival, Slow Food Cycle Sunday and Director of Communications of the World Ski and Snowboard Festival.
+Founder and Editor of the Winds of Change’s Wellness Almanac.
+Profile writer for Interstellar Mountain Culture magazine.
+Literacy Outreach Coordinator for Whistler and Pemberton.
+Associate Creative Director at Origin Design + Communications, hypewriter for Crankworx, PR machine for the inaugural Enduro World Series, the Whistler Writers Festival, co-founder of the Slow Food Cycle Sunday and Director of Communications of the World Ski and Snowboard Festival.
 Communications wingman for the Squamish Lillooet Regional District.
 Social media strategist for Mile One Eating House.
 Occasional social media manager when a state of emergency is declared in the SLRD.
 Columnist with the Whistler Question.

 Nice work Lisa.
 I love your story on the lessons of sucking on rock.
 Great ones for the broader church of life.
 Awesome to see you growing AND in more ways than 1!!!
 Caro